 Regardless of leadership style, preference, and approach every project manager must invest themselves in communicating, forming relationships, and demonstrating their personal belief in the team they are responsible for.
 They must demonstrate this value in action, and not just in words, and it must be shown as a consistent value in their daily efforts.
 A leader must be able to create an open environment where team members are willing to inform the leader of the one thing they least want to hear.
 It is the worst news, that a leader needs to hear the most.

 Project management is a science and an art form.
 The process/procedures of project management are a complex science and knowing when and which process to use to address issues and fit within an organizational culture is a critical skill.
 In addition, identifying, collecting, and communicating metrics provides transparency and builds a foundation of trust with stakeholders and project team members.
 However, at the end of the day, it is leadership that makes a project manager successful.
-Decision making, communication, vision, team building, relationships, and trust are necessary components for a PM to advance an initiative through all the obstacles, risks, issues, and unknowns that plague projects.
+Decision-making, communication, vision, team building, relationships, and trust are necessary components for a PM to advance an initiative through all the obstacles, risks, issues, and unknowns that plague projects.
 Leadership is required to build trust with project team members, stakeholders, and sponsors and can only be accomplished through actions that support the greater good.
 Ethics, values, and morals are demonstrated in action and are what team members use to establish belief and support for the leaders they follow.

 Performance metrics are critical success factors, but not something that can be used in a vacuum.
-They are tangible, non-emotional and clear as to their meaning.
-However, it is dangerous to focus on the numbers only, instead knowledge, expertise, and leadership are necessary to create a positive and healthy culture in which team members collaborate and communicate in the pursuit of project success.
+They are tangible, non-emotional, and clear as to their meaning.
+However, it is dangerous to focus on the numbers only, instead of knowledge, expertise, and leadership are necessary to create a positive and healthy culture in which team members collaborate and communicate in the pursuit of project success.
 Every successful project is accomplished through the people who perform the work and will fail without their support.
 Leaders do need to develop performance metrics, monitor progress, and document accomplishments, but people are always the most critical success factor.
 The people part of project management is the most important leadership element, and, without it, success is fleeting.

-Focus on the people, support the project with metrics, processes and best practices, and excel in communication and you will have a recipe for repetitive success.
+Focus on the people, support the project with metrics, processes, and best practices, and excel in communication and you will have a recipe for repetitive success.